sync2brain/bossdevice-usermanual/_build/html/_sources/6_downloads_n_dependencies.rst.txt

 Download & Setup API
 ===============================
-bossdevice RESEARCH API is an open source MATLAB repository incubated at sync2brain’s GitHub account and is linked below:
+bossdevice RESEARCH API version 2021 is an open source MATLAB repository incubated at sync2brain’s GitHub account and is linked below:

 .. code-block:: matlab